 Rowan Williams became Chancellor of the University of South Wales in 2013, and was installed in a major ceremony on 14 April 2014.
-You can see more of the Installation of our Chancellor here.

 He is acknowledged internationally as an outstanding scholar, teacher, poet, and theologian, and has written extensively across a wide range of related fields including philosophy, theology, spirituality and religious aesthetics.

 From 2002 to 2012 Rowan Williams served as the Archbishop of Canterbury, leading the worldwide Anglican Communion.
 His links with the University’s home region run deep; born and raised in Glamorgan, he served as a member of the Board of Governors of the former University of Wales, Newport during his time as Bishop of Monmouth and Archbishop of Wales.